When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 Specialist and smaller holiday firms lead the way

 We have seen numerous examples of firms that are abiding by the law and looking after their customers’ interests.
-As well as Trailfinders and Kuoni, all of the following are complying with Package Holiday Regulations.
+All of the following are complying with Package Holiday Regulations.
 These are just the ones we’ve heard about – there are almost certainly more.

 - Abercrombie and Kent (Luxury holidays)

 - Adventure Creators (Pyrenees specialists)